schlomo/sops-check/docs/design.md

 SOPS supports encrypting files using one or more trust anchors.
 Especially in enterprise contexts, it is important to enforce some rules around the trust anchors that are in use.
-Some questions that are looking for an answer could
+Some questions that to be answered could
 be:

 - How can we ensure that any given SOPS file is encrypted using a set of